OAndreae/audioplayers/getting_started.md

 **Note**: you can control exactly what happens when the playback ends using the `onPlayerComplete` stream (see Streams below).

 **Note**: there are caveats when looping audio without gaps.
-Depending on the file format and platform, when audioplayers uses the native implementation of the "looping" feature, there will be gaps between plays, witch might not be noticeable for non-continuous SFX but will definitely be noticeable for looping songs.
+Depending on the file format and platform, when audioplayers uses the native implementation of the "looping" feature, there will be gaps between plays, which might not be noticeable for non-continuous SFX but will definitely be noticeable for looping songs.
 Please check out the Gapless Loop section on our [Troubleshooting Guide](https://github.com/bluefireteam/audioplayers/blob/main/troubleshooting.md) for more details.

 ### Player Mode